snowplow/snowplowanalytics.com/_posts/2020-01-29-snowplow-javascript-tracker-2.13.0-released/index.md

 We are pleased to announce a new release of the [Snowplow JavaScript Tracker][js-tracker].

-[Version 2.13.0][2.13.0-tag] introduces the first example of edge analytics within our JavaScript tracker, through a new callback function it is now possible to recieve the activity tracking (page ping) events in the browser and perform analysis of them in the browser, for example aggregating them into a single event.
+[Version 2.13.0][2.13.0-tag] introduces the first example of edge analytics within our JavaScript tracker.
+Through a new callback function it is now possible to recieve the activity tracking (page ping) events in the browser and perform analysis of them in the browser, for example aggregating them into a single event.
 You'll find an example of how do to this further down this post.

-This release also improves support for Single Page Applications (SPA) by resetting the activity tracking timers when a Page View event is fired.
+This release also improves support for Single Page Applications (SPA) by resetting the activity tracking timers when a page view event is fired.
 We've also improved Beacon API reliability, particularly within Safari, and added improved error handling in the tracker initialisation callback method.
 We've also taken the opportunity with this release to remove all user fingerprinting technology within the JavaScript tracker.

 NB.
 This release continues with the change we introduced with v2.11.0 to how assets are hosted - rather than hosting the tracker on CloudFront, we now publish the asset to the GitHub release.
 Users who have previously relied on the CloudFront hosted asset must host the tracker on their own CDN, as is recommended practice.
 More detail can be found in our [v2.11.0 release post][js-tracker-2.11.0-post].